 United States federal projects take place across the globe in countless countries.
 Therefore, when projects occur in countries outside the U.S., it is highly beneficial for the worker to know the country’s official language where they are stationed.
 This allows the workers to effectively communicate with native personnel who may also be working on the project, leading to a smoother workflow and better project results.

 Additionally, speaking the native language makes adapting to new living situations easier since individuals can communicate with the local citizens in their everyday lives.
 This leads to happier and more satisfied employees since they do not have to worry about a language barrier impeding their day-to-day lives.
 So, whether that looks like bargaining prices at the local market or figuring out how to enroll a child in daycare, knowing the official language is highly beneficial.

 As with most jobs, positions on federal projects require unique skills that are learned through experience.
-However, recruiters for government projects commonly come across candidates that do not have the required experience listed on their resume but are qualified for a position.
-This is due to candidates having transferrable skills that they do not realize are either transferrable or in-demand.
-These skills can be anything from team leading and communication, to coding and 3D printing.
-Therefore, recruiters must routinely speak with potential candidates to uncover additional aspects of their experience to see if they will be a good fit for the role.
+However, recruiters for government projects commonly come across candidates that do not have the required experience listed on their resume but are actually qualified for a position.
+This is often because government positions require unique and niche skillsets that candidates may not think to include on their resume.
+Therefore, recruiters have to routinely speak with potential candidates to uncover the other aspects of their experience to see if they will be a good fit for the role.

 Sourcing qualified candidates is a significant hurdle for recruiters staffing for government projects.
 To find candidates that have experience working on government projects and have the necessary clearances, recruiters often look in designated spaces for government employees.
 For example, Anuradha has identified around 55 organizations that work with veterans, and she emails them monthly with job openings she is looking to fill.
 These organizations will then post these openings on their website or send them out to their members, thus providing Anuradha with a list of promising, qualified candidates.